Tetreault-Pain-Imaging-Lab/ChronicPainDWI/qc/README.md

-*NOT FUNCTIONNAL : missing dmriqc.py scripts in the dmriqc_flow repo on github. try installing dmriqcpy and adding to path *

 ## QualityControl
 Using the *dmri_qc* nextflow pipeline it is possible to check DWIs and the processed DWIs.
 A more in depth description and installation intruction can be found [here](https://scil-documentation.readthedocs.io/en/latest/our_tools/other_pipelines.html).